Sacramento Firm Helps to Secure Family and Medical Leave Act Benefits

 - California Pregnancy Disability Leave — Employers of at least five workers must offer pregnancy disability leave lasting up to four months for an employee who cannot perform essential job duties because of pregnancy, childbirth or loss of a child.
 During this period, you cannot be fired due to your condition.
 This can cover women who have severe morning sickness, pregnancy-induced hypertension, postpartum depression or other medical issues related to pregnancy and birth.

 Don’t be intimidated into failing to exercise your rights.
 Our dedicated legal counselors will stand up for you and work to secure the appropriate benefits.

 Contact an accomplished California lawyer for a free consultation about an FMLA matter

 Mastagni Holstedt, APC represents workers in cases relating to the Family and Medical Leave Act and other employment matters.
 To make an appointment for a free consultation, please call or contact us online.
-With offices in Sacramento, Rancho Cucamonga, Pleasanton, Redwood City and Stockton, Mastagni Holstedt, APC serves clients throughout California.
+With offices in Sacramento, Rancho Cucamonga, Pleasanton and Redwood City, Mastagni Holstedt, APC serves clients throughout California.